discordjs/guide/guide/sequelize/currency.md

 };
 ```

-Like you see in the diagram above, our Users model will only have 2 attributes: a `user_id` primary key and a `balance`.
+Like you see in the diagram above, our Users model will only have two attributes: a `user_id` primary key and a `balance`.
 A primary key is a particular attribute that becomes the default column used when joining tables together and is automatically unique and not `null`.

 Balance also sets `allowNull` to `false`, which means that both values have to be set in conjunction with creating a primary key; otherwise, the database would throw an error.
 This constraint guarantees correctness in our data storage.
 We'll never have `null` or empty values, ensuring that if we somehow forget to validate in the application that both values are not `null`, our database would do the final validation for us.